 Upon their return, students are responsible for getting assignments from teachers and completing them in a timely manner.
-(If you request assignments, please make sure they are picked up.)

 If a student is absent more than 10 days in a marking period, without a doctors note, the school is justified in reducing a grade by 10 percentage points for that quarter (unless the work is completed satisfactorily and in a timely manner).
 If a student is absent 7-9 days in a marking period, a review will be conducted among parent, teacher and principal.